 Coronavirus (COVID-19) Response

-As cases of the novel coronavirus (COVID-19) continue to be found in the United States and worldwide, MMPA along with other food-industry professionals are monitoring public health and responding to market effects.
 MMPA is committed to protecting the health and well-being of our communities, while ensuring we continue to market members’ milk to the greatest advantage possible.
-As we continue to monitor the situation, MMPA is following recommendations from national and state government agencies, where applicable, to prevent the spread of COVID-19.
+MMPA is following recommendations from national and state government agencies, where applicable, related to COVID-19.

-MMPA is responding to increased need at food banks in the Great Lakes region with dairy product donations.
+MMPA responded to increased need at food banks in the Great Lakes region with dairy product donations.

 In Indiana, MMPA donated cheese from Heritage Ridge Creamery to Second Helpings, an organization focused on providing meals to individuals and families in need, with particular emphasis now amidst the COVID-19 issue.
 MMPA is also donating one-pound packages of cheese to the Food Bank of Northern Indiana, an organization that provides food assistance in a six-county area in Northern Indiana.